 - Student apprised of Warning letter and given the Performance Improvement Plan/Contract.
 An official of the academic program (the Director) and the chair of the Program Committee meet with the student to present the Warning letter and individual student Performance Improvement Plan/Contract.
 After the student reads and signs the Warning letter (signature indicates that the student has read it), the letter is placed in the student's academic record.

 - Performance Improvement Plan/Contract monitored quarterly by Program Committee.
 If the Performance Improvement Plan/Contract is not upheld by the student, the student will be dismissed from the major.

 - Student Counseling Center

 - Offers free, confidential counseling to currently enrolled students.
 You, as a student, can seek counseling for a variety of concerns.
 Examples of these concerns can be depression, academic difficulties, grief, relationship difficulties or stress.
-For more information for an appointment, call 253-692-4522
+For more information or an appointment, call 253-692-4522.

 - Provides client-focused services for preventing, managing and resolving conflict among students, staff, and faculty of the University.
 Through active participation in the mediation process, clients develop competencies for preventing, managing, and resolving future conflict.
 For further information or an appointment, call 253-692-4476.

 Revised February 2011